GovTechSG/purple-banner-embeds/README.md

 # purple-banner-embeds
-Small banner embeds for Purple hats
+Small banner embeds for Purple A11y apps